0xPARC/0xparc-intro-book/easy/src/ec.typ

 == Curves other than BN254

-We comment briefly on how the previous two sections adapt to other curves, although readers could get away with always assuming $E$ is BN254 if they prefer.
+We comment briefly on how the previous definitions adapt to other curves, although readers could get away with always assuming $E$ is BN254 if they prefer.

 In general, we could have chosen for $E$ any equation of the form